nss-day-cohort-21/d21-milestone-challenge-html-kosh12345/README.md

 ## Notes
 * Examples of non-semantic elements: `<div>` and `<span>` - Tells nothing about its content.
 * Examples of semantic elements: `<form>`, `<table>`, and `<article>` - Clearly defines the content.
 * Color scheme - choose primary, secondary, and tertiary colors in addition to black and white.
-Use these colors consistently in your styleshee.
+Use these colors consistently in your stylesheet.

-Page Titles and Headings: http://meetcontent.com/blog/introducing-content-page-titles-headings/
+Page Titles and Headings: http://meetcontent.com/blog/introducing-content-page-titles-headings/ Explore and create color combinations: https://color.adobe.com